vidalouiswang/Abc/README.md

 sudo pm2 start iot.js
 ```

-Now the server config is finished, the default port is 12345 , you could modify it if you like,
+Now the server configuration is finished, the default port is 12345 , you could modify it if you like,

 in file "globalConfig.json".